On the combination of graph data for assessing thin-file borrowers' creditworthiness: Conclusions

-Interpretability measures, such as SHAP values, allow us to understand each attribute's contribution.
-Under this way of measuring the impact on the output model, the baseline model (BenchScore), although it continues to be an essential attribute, has diminished its effect as it is in the presence of other good predictors.
-This feature importance analysis allows us to understand that we cannot solely examine its characteristics to evaluate a company, especially an unbanked one.
-We also have to understand that they are part of an ecosystem, where the owners, suppliers, clients, and related companies are essential.
-Their information allows us to improve the creditworthiness assessment performance.
+Explanatory measures, such as SHAP values, allow us to understand each attribute's contribution.
+If the impact on the output model is measured in this way, the baseline model (BenchScore), although it continues to be an essential attribute, has a diminished effect because it is in the presence of other good predictors.
+This feature importance analysis allows us to understand that we cannot solely examine a company's characteristics to evaluate the company, especially if it is unbanked.
+We also have to understand that they are part of an ecosystem in which the owners, suppliers, clients, and related companies are essential.
+The business ecosystem information allows us to improve the creditworthiness assessment performance.
 A similar situation occurs in Personal Credit Scoring, although with less intensity.
 The network data allows us to address the scarcity of information and achieve a better credit risk assessment.

-Our research tells us that there is still room for improvement in incorporating network information into the credit scoring problem.
-This methodology goes in the right direction, improving creditworthiness assessment performance.
-It has great value for the unbanked and under-banked people and even in the portfolio's credit risk management.
+Our research shows that there is still room for improvement in incorporating network information into the credit scoring problem.
+This methodology goes in the right direction, improving the performance of creditworthiness assessment, and it has great value for unbanked and under-banked people and even in the management of portfolio's credit risk.